orestis-koutroumpas/Foodies/README.md

 Welcome to Foodies!

 This is a full-stack web application designed to simulate the complete process of placing and managing a delivery order.
-The app allows users to select delivery options and place an order.
+The app allows users to select delivery options via different stores and place an order.
 Built with a modern tech stack, this project demonstrates the use of various web technologies for both frontend and backend development.

 ## Installation Instructions